bltzr/ofxOscQuery/README.md

 ## Compatibility

+* Works with of 0.10 - for 0.9.8, see specific legacy release
 * Tested on macOS and Ubuntu
 * ARM (aka raspberry Pi) and Win (VS) support should come soon
 * CodeBlocks support for Win should be doable if one wants to investigate on that - Please feel free to ask for help and guidance in the issue, and as always, PRs are welcome!